The penalty for not having health insurance in 2018:

 But while the maximum penalties only apply to the wealthiest among us, those income thresholds where the maximum penalty begins to apply were half as much in 2015 as they were for 2014, since the percentage of income penalty increased from 1 percent in 2014 to 2 percent in 2015.
-And it increased again – to two and a half percent – in 2016, where it will remain going forward.
+And it increased again – to two and a half percent – in 2016, where it will remain throughout 2018.

 But the national average cost of a bronze plan has also been steadily increasing, which means that people must have a higher income in order to have 2.5 percent of it reach or exceed the maximum penalty.
 The short story is that while average penalty amounts have risen considerably since 2014, the maximum penalties only apply to households that are quite well off, and most of those households tend to be insured and thus not subject to the penalty.